sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/scip-syntax/docs/locals-query-dsl.md

 ### Hoisting

+For more details see [hoisting] in the scoping documentation.

 If you want a definition to be _hoisted_ to the start of a scope instead, you can specify the kind of the nearest enclosing scope it should be hoisted to.

 ```scm